sirius-ms/comet/README.md

 [CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/).
 In particular, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI:FingerID and CANOPUS web services.

+**Note:** this version integrates COMET (Combinatorial Mass Encoding decoding Tool) and enables the LC-MS/MS data analysis associated with an affinity selection-mass spectrometry workflow in which self-encoded libraries were used.

 Main developers of SIRIUS are the [Böcker group](https://bio.informatik.uni-jena.de/) and the [Bright Giant GmbH](https://bright-giant.com)

 ## Download Links